 Shared Governance

-At the end of last year, Presidents’ Council established a task force on shared governance.
+At the end of 2012, Presidents’ Council established a task force on shared governance.
 The task force was charged with developing a well-defined and widely accepted vision of shared governance to serve as a guide for future decision-making at CCC.
 This document, developed by the task force and revised based on extensive input from Presidents’ Council, summarizes the principles which the task force believes are at the heart of shared governance.
 We are now seeking input from a broader cross-section of students and staff.
-Comments and suggestions should be directed to seanp@clackamas.edu.
+Comments and suggestions should be directed to denice.bailey@clackamas.edu.

 Preamble